John-Otago/PhD-Plus/README.md

 You should read Oswald's part in that article, as I've quoted him out of context.

-He's talking about workload for career academics, and what he hasn't spelled out is that, once you are used to working long hours and putting in the hard yard during your PhD, the heavy workload that is common in today's academia won't be a problem once you start your academic career.
+He's talking about workload for career academics, and what he hasn't spelled out is that, once you are used to working hard during your PhD, then the heavy workload that is common in today's academia won't be a problem once you start your academic career.

 The workload issue is another topic.
 My focus is on his point that doing a PhD is like going through training in the special force--once you've gone through it, the rest is a piece of cake and all other challenges will appear trivial.